IMPORTANT: Please note that from September 2020, all our programs for incoming and continuing students will take place at our Vienna campus.

-Apart from general CEU admission requirements, we expect applications from candidates with a Master’s degree in one of a broad range of related disciplines (including physics, mathematics, computer science, sociology, political science and economics), who have an interest in network science and/or its applications to social sciences.
+Apart from general CEU admission requirements, we expect applications from candidates with a Master’s degree in one of a broad range of related disciplines (including physics, mathematics, computer science, sociology, political science and economics), who have an interest in network science and/or its applications.

 The PhD program is open for students with a wide variety of backgrounds.
-Presently we have students with MA/MSc in math, sociology, psychology, architecture, physics, economics and political science.
-The Program is strongly interdisciplinary with a special emphasis on quantitative methods in social sciences and data-driven research.
-Those who have weaker math background will have to take a quantitative methodology course and will need some additional effort.
+Presently we have students with MA/MSc in math, physics, sociology, psychology, architecture, economics and political science.
+The Program is strongly interdisciplinary with a special emphasis on quantitative methods and data-oriented research.
+Those who have weaker math backgrounds will have to participate in a pre-session course and will need some additional effort.

 We do NOT request a GRE test.